 Another type of probability theory, called subjective or Bayesian probability theory, equates probability with a degree of belief on the part of the analyst (Weatherford 1982).
 This theory makes use of Bayes theorem but with a different interpretation of the probabilities.
 Suppose that P[D] is the belief by an investigator that a particular animal has the disease before the test, rather than the prevalence (frequency of the disease) in the amphibian population.
 The value of P[D|T] calculated using Bayes' theorem now represents the investigator's belief that the animal has the disease after observing a positive test result.
-See Ellison et al. (1996) for a summary of arguments for Bayesian statistics, which is based on this interpretation of probability as belief.
-Dennis (1996) provides arguments against Bayesian statistics and in favor of 'frequentist' statistics, the kind of statistics based on the form of probability developed in this chapter.
-Perhaps his most telling argument is that while frequentist statistics has its problems, its contribution to scientific progress is unquestionable.
+These two probabilities are simple examples of the prior and posterior distributions used in Bayesian statistics.
+See Ellison et al. (1996) and Ellison (2004) for a summary of arguments for Bayesian statistics, which is based on this interpretation of probability as belief.
+Dennis (1996) and Lele and Dennis (2009) provide arguments against Bayesian statistics and in favor of 'frequentist' statistics, the kind of statistics based on the form of probability developed in this chapter.
+While frequentist statistics has its problems, it remains the most commonly used method in many fields and has a long successful record in science.